apache/carbondata/docs/how-to-contribute-to-apache-carbondata.md

 We use [Apache JIRA](https://issues.apache.org/jira/browse/CARBONDATA) as an issue tracking and project management tool, as well as a way to communicate among a very diverse and distributed set of contributors.
-To be able to gather feedback, avoid frustration, and avoid duplicated efforts all CarbonData-related work should be tracked there.
+To be able to gather feedback, avoid frustration and avoid duplicated efforts, all CarbonData-related work should be tracked there.

 If you do not already have an Apache JIRA account, sign up [here](https://issues.apache.org/jira/).